rommelsantor/Timeout/README.md

 * check if a particular timeout has been created or cleared
 * check if a timeout is pending execution or if it has already executed

 You can use a human-readable identifier to uniquely identify a timeout or the callback itself will be used as its own unique identifier.
 Checkout the examples below.
-You can also play around with it at [this CodePen](http://codepen.io/rommelsantor/pen/Pbepde).
+You can also play around with a demo at [this CodePen](http://codepen.io/rommelsantor/pen/Pbepde) and read a little more at [this Medium article](https://hackernoon.com/smarter-javascript-timeouts-24308f3be5ab).

+## Install

+* npm install smart-timeout
+* `import Timeout from 'smart-timeout'` -or- `const Timeout = require('smart-timeout');`

 ## Methods:
 * `Timeout.set(keyName, function, millisecs = 0)` - schedule `function` to execute after `millisecs`, identified by `keyName`